cosminmitroi/movies-rest-api/README.md

 `PUT /movies/<identifier>`

-You can update a single or multiple values
+You can update a single or multiple fields

 **Responses**